isralennon/MSAAI521/deliverables/Paper.md

 2. **Sample Level:** Individual timesteps with synchronized multi-sensor data
 3. **Annotation Level:** 3D bounding boxes overlaid on point clouds, demonstrating ground truth quality

 These visualizations confirmed the dataset's richness and the feasibility of BEV projection for object detection.
+We also confirmed the completeness of the data, and visually checked the quality of the annotations accross a few randomly selected scenes, using all the available data (LiDAR, cameras, and radar information).

+** Show Santosh's BEV 2D and 3D representation of the data

+Our goal is to predict the annotated classes and their locations in each frame, which would allow the self-driving vehicle to make real-time decisions.

 ## 3. Data Preprocessing

 The preprocessing stage transforms raw 3D LiDAR point clouds into 2D BEV images suitable for YOLO training.
 This critical step determines detection quality and requires careful coordinate transformations and representation design.

+We chose an initial resolution of 1000 by 1000 pixels, which we adjusted later to 1024 by 1024 to improve our model's accuracy.

 ### 3.1 Preprocessing Pipeline